0xZ0F/gw2/README.md

 * Add the .lib to additional dependencies in 'Project Properties > Linker > Input'

 # Usage:
 Launch the proxy.
-Once the game loads inject the DLL.
-Release build are recommended for use.
+Once the game loads, inject the DLL.
+Release builds are recommended for use.